 Furthermore, bond prices are inversely proportional to interest rates.
 Therefore, as interest rates rise, these prices fall, and vice versa.
 The RBI Taxable Bonds have a 7-year maturity period and an annual interest rate of 7.75 %.

 These bonds are exclusively provided in Demat mode, and the investor’s Bond Ledger Account (BLA) is authorized.
 Bonds are issued for Rs.
 1000, and investors receive a Certificate of Holding as evidence of their investment.

-The National Pension Scheme is for people who want to create a significant retirement fund to invest their savings in a government-monitored pension fund that invests in varied stock market portfolios, including government bonds, corporate debentures, and shares.
+The National Pension Scheme often viewed as the best investment scheme in India, is for people who want to create a significant retirement fund to invest their savings in a government-monitored pension fund that invests in varied stock market portfolios, including government bonds, corporate debentures, and shares.

 At the end of the scheme cycle, a portion of the earnings or cumulative pension money generated from such investments is used to buy a life annuity.
 There are two different types of NPS accounts: